bede/sod/README.md

-# Simulator of Diversity.
+# Simulator of Diversity

- Generates subsequences of a specified length from a supplied reference sequence, applying base insertions, deletions and substitutions at specified rates
+ Simply generates subsequences of a specified length from a supplied reference sequence, applying base insertions, deletions and substitutions at specified rates

 Simulates:
 - Sequencing of a randomly mutated reference genome